kalibera/rprotect/README.md

 `protect stack` (`PROTECT`, `PROTECT_WITH_INDEX`, `REPROTECT`, `UNPROTECT`) or in some known locations, such as the symbol table.
 The garbage collector will also find objects that are pointed to (via SEXP) by objects it already knows about.
-In the following, the word ``pointer'' refers to SEXPs (not to raw C pointers pointing outside R heap).
+In the following, the word "pointer" refers to SEXPs (not to raw C pointers pointing outside R heap).

 These general rules are recommended to keep the source code readable and to reduce the risk of new errors being introduced as the code evolves.
 They are based on analyzing and fixing a number of PROTECT bugs in the R runtime:

-1. *pointer protection balance* inside every C function: balance PROTECT/UNPROTECT so that the usage of the pointer protection stack is the same at the beginning and at the end of the function.
+1. **pointer protection balance** inside every C function: balance PROTECT/UNPROTECT so that the usage of the pointer protection stack is the same at the beginning and at the end of the function.
 A non-local return in case of R error (`Rf_error`) is an exception: the balance there is handled